Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/20-ocr.md

 6. When prompted, enter **1** and observe the output, which is the text extracted from the image.
 7. If desired, go back to the code you added to **GetTextRead** and find the comment in the nested `for` loop at the end, uncomment the last line, save the file, and rerun steps 5 and 6 above to see the bounding box of each line.
 Be sure to re-comment that line and save the file before moving on.

-## Use the Read API to read text from a document
+## Task 5: Use the Read API to read text from a document

 1. In the code file for your application, in the **Main** function, examine the code that runs if the user selects menu option **2**.
 This code calls the **GetTextRead** function, passing the path to a PDF document file.
 2. In the **read-text/images** folder, right-click **Rome.pdf** and select **Reveal in File Explorer**.
 Then in File Explorer, open the PDF file to view it.